ICICI Bank Limited (IBN) recently have taken one step ahead with the beta value of 1.09

 Technical Analysis of ICICI Bank Limited (IBN)

-Going through the that latest performance of [ICICI Bank Limited, IBN].
-Its last 5-days volume of 4.78 million was inferior to the volume of 8.24 million it revealed a year ago.
-During the previous 9 days, stock’s Stochastic %D was recorded 93.90% While, its Average True Range was 0.37.
+Through scrutinizing the latest numbers posted by the [ICICI Bank Limited, IBN], it can be observed that its last 5-days Average volume of 3.65 million was lower the volume of 8.11 million, it posted the year before.
+During the previous 9 days, stock’s Stochastic %D was recorded 95.44% While, its Average True Range was 0.34.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.